You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • BTR only accesses device GPS location if you grant permission through your device settings.

-• Where location is used server-side for mobile scene features, BTR stores a geohash6-style location cell rather than exposing raw latitude and longitude through public APIs.
+• Where location is used server-side for mobile scene features, BTR stores a coarse, approximate location-grid cell rather than exposing raw latitude and longitude through public-facing parts of the Services.

-• Raw latitude and longitude are not publicly exposed through the app’s API.
+• Raw latitude and longitude are not publicly exposed through public-facing parts of the Services.

 • You can revoke location permission through your device settings.